Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Acknowledgements

 \section{Acknowledgements}

-I express my gratitude to Andrea Young for providing Lemma~\ref{lem_Ricci_curv} and for the many stimulating discussions on the topics covered in this paper.
-I am also thankful to Dan Knopf, who introduced me to the realm of geometric partial differential equations on a solid torus.
+I express my gratitude to Andrea Young for the many stimulating discussions on the topics covered in the present paper.
+I am also thankful to Dan Knopf for our conversations about the cross curvature flow on a solid torus.
+To a large extent, those conversations inspired the work above.
+Finally, I thank Ben Babao for pointing out a computational error in an earlier version of the paper and also Ye Kai Wang and the referee for suggesting Remark~\ref{rem_Gauss-Codazzi} to me.